Cosys-Lab/Cosys-AirSim/docs/apis.md

 ### Coordinate System
 All AirSim API uses NED coordinate system, i.e., +X is North, +Y is East and +Z is Down.
 All units are in SI system.
 Please note that this is different from coordinate system used internally by Unreal Engine.
 In Unreal Engine, +Z is up instead of down and length unit is in centimeters instead of meters.
 AirSim APIs takes care of the appropriate conversions.
 The starting point of the vehicle is always coordinates (0, 0, 0) in NED system.
 Thus when converting from Unreal coordinates to NED, we first subtract the starting offset and then scale by 100 for cm to m conversion.
 The vehicle is spawned in Unreal environment where the Player Start component is placed.
 There is a setting called `OriginGeopoint` in [settings.json](settings.md) which assigns geographic longitude, longitude and altitude to the Player Start component.
+If wanted, one can move the Unreal origin to the same location as the AirSim origin player start position by setting the `MoveWorldOrigin` in the settings.json to `true`.

 ## Vehicle Specific APIs
 ### APIs for Car